azu/monorepo-github-releases/README.md

 3. Open GitHub Releases and Write Release Note manually

 > **Note**
 > This manual workflow requires updating version before executing.
-> Most use cause is for retrying to publish if failed on Pattern A.
+> Most use-cause is for retrying to publish if failed on Pattern A.

 ## Pattern C: Publish from Local